What is the purpose of the IRB?

 Any person found to be in violation of Clarke’ research standards may be prohibited from conducting, supervising, or advising research under Clarke’s auspices for a period of time as determined by the IRB, but not to exceed three (3) years.
 Each violation will be reviewed on an individual basis.
 Repeat violations may result in the IRB prohibiting that individual’s research activity at Clarke for an indefinite period of time.

 I have a proposal that needs approval.
-When is the next IRB meeting?
 How long will it take to get approval?

 Applications are accepted on a rolling basis.
-Submit completed application to IRB, mailbox 1521.
+Submit completed application to firstname.lastname@example.org.
 Exempt and expedited applications are reviewed by a member of the IRB committee.
-Committee members will provide an answer in two to four weeks for the principle investigator.
+Committee members will provide an answer in two to four weeks for the principal investigator.
 Full reviews may take slightly longer.

 The length of the review process depends on several factors: time the application is received, type of review, and quality of the application.
 Submissions received prior to holidays or scheduled school breaks or at other times when faculty are very busy (advising and registration, midterms, or finals) may experience delays.
 Please allow enough time for IRB review before anticipating the beginning of your research.